gilbertchen/faircode-license/README.md

 ## Who's behind this?

 [Fredrik Norén](https://github.com/FredrikNoren) is the original author and owner of the repo.
 But anyone who wants to get involved is part of it.
 The license is for you.

+## License to use this license

+Finally, the license is to be considered free and fully available to anyone and everyone.
+You may use it, copy it, create derivatives and do whatever you want with it.
+Use it at your own risk, we take no responibility in any damages caused in the usage of this license.
+Make sure you've read and understood it before applying it to your project.